huggingface/local-gemma/README.md

 Local Gemma-2 will automatically find the most performant preset for your hardware, trading-off speed and memory.
 For more control over generation speed and memory usage, set the `--preset` argument to one of three available options:
-1. exact: matching the original results by maximizing accuracy
+1. exact: match the original results by maximizing accuracy
 2. memory: reducing memory through 4-bit quantization
 3. memory_extreme: minimizing memory through 4-bit quantization and CPU offload